 If you are not already part of a VO, you can join OSG via OSGConnect.
 OSGConnect welcomes any researcher affiliated with U.S. institutions and funded by U.S. funding agencies!

-If you don’t know what VO you belong to or should belong to, please contact the Grid Operations Center for help.
+If you don’t know what VO you belong to or should belong to, please contact OSG Operations for help.